SwarupaPedapalli/FitnessTrack/RFP.md

 This is a page where user can register and log in to the application.

 #### Screen for the weekly plan:
 This screen displays all the week days and corresponding fitness excersises.
-When user clicks on a particular day, the user will be redirected to the page where user can see all the exercises for the day along with some pictures and description.
+When user clicks on a particular day, the user will be redirected to the page where user can see all the exercises for the day along with additional information like number of sets,quantity and sessions.

 #### Customization Screen:
 This screen allows the user to customize the exercises based on his/her interest, nutrition and goals.